Meet The Ecovia Renewables Team

 Ian Graves, Research & Development Engineer

-Ian Graves is currently a Research & Development Engineer at Ecovia Renewables.
+Mr. Ian Graves is currently a Research & Development Engineer at Ecovia Renewables.
 His recent experience includes working in Dr. Nina Lin's lab on projects to improve growth conditions of a fungal co-cultures with the goal of increasing productivity and yield.
 While at the University of Michigan, Ian was also Project Lead for an engineering and sustainability club on campus called BLUElab.
 Ian holds a B.S. in Chemical Engineering from the University of Michigan.

-Harry Poppick, Research & Development Engineer
+Harry Poppick, MS, Research & Development Engineer

-Harry Poppick is a bioengineer with the ambition of creating sustainable chemical processes.
+Mr. Harry Poppick is a bioengineer with the ambition of creating sustainable chemical processes.
 He has a rich background developing efficient processes at other companies in the biotechnology industry.
 At Algae Systems, Inc. Harry worked as an engineer improving a carbon-negative process to produce microbial biofuel using municipal wastewater as a primary feedstock.
 Before joining the Ecovia Renewables team, Harry served as lead engineer at Fermentec, Inc., a startup working to optimize industrial-scale beer production using microfluidic technology.
 Harry graduated from Northwestern University with B.S. and M.S. degrees in Chemical Engineering with a specialization in biotechnology.

 Constance Bahr, Research Associate